[This Kjerabolten Post was featured as a Lonely Planet Top Post ]

 Lysefjord is a landscape lover’s dream.
 It has been one of Norway’s certified sustainable tourist destinations since 2018.

-Kjerag hike, along with the Preikestolen hike further along the fjord, has been certified as a Norwegian Scenic Hike by the Norwegian Environmental Agency.
+Kjerag hike and the Preikestolen hike further along the fjord have been certified as a Norwegian Scenic Hike by the Norwegian Environmental Agency.
 These hiking trails attract many visitors and have developed plans to ensure sustainable Norwegian tourism.

 FIND OUT ALL ABOUT THIS FAMOUS, AWE-INSPIRING KJERAG HIKE HERE.